-** Tuesday and Wednesday classes are not running until September 2014
+** Tuesday and Wednesday classes are free to Sport Pass Holders.

 Our sessions focus on looking at Krav Maga as a system and as a self defence.
 There should always be an understanding of the differences on the two ways we can look at using Krav Maga.
 As a system, we look at the history and background behind Krav Maga and its roots.
 This is usually with a more severe application of the techniques.
 The self defence side applies the tactics to more modern requirements, usually that of a civillian finding themselves confronted with physical conflict in everyday life and abiding by the law on self defence to protect themselves and others.
 For more information on KM, the wikipedia link is: http://en.wikipedia.org/wiki/Krav_Maga